This blog post was originally posted on March 25, 2019 and was updated on March 9, 2020.

 Since April isn’t such a busy month for tourism in Madrid, you can avoid the crowds at some of Madrid’s most famous museums, such as the Prado, the Reina Sofia and the Thyssen.
 But don’t stop there, because while art week in Madrid may have ended in March, exhibits showcasing contemporary avant-garde art sprout at iconic cultural centers all over the city.

 Temporary galleries to dazzle your eyes and imagination can be found at Matadero, Caixa Forum, Círculo de Bellas Artes, and Casa Encendida.
-Then there is Conde Duque, which at the end of the month is hosting an exhibit for Madrid’s eclectic street art.
 But if you really want to do some exploring, you can seek out captivating exhibits off the beaten path.

 6. Rooftops and Terraces and Patios Oh My!